Implementing Fmask and s2cloudless in Python

 Hybrid Architecture & Data Flow

 Modern Cloud and Shadow Masking Strategies increasingly favor ensemble masking over single-model approaches.
 Fmask relies on physical thresholds (brightness temperature, NDVI, and spectral ratios) to isolate clouds and shadows, making it highly reliable for thick cloud cover and topographic shading.
-Conversely, s2cloudless uses a random forest classifier trained on Sentinel-2 top-of-atmosphere (TOA) reflectance, excelling at detecting semi-transparent cirrus and high-altitude aerosols that bypass thermal thresholds.
+Conversely, s2cloudless uses a gradient-boosted decision tree classifier (LightGBM) trained on Sentinel-2 top-of-atmosphere (TOA) reflectance, excelling at detecting semi-transparent cirrus and high-altitude aerosols that bypass thermal thresholds.

 By merging both outputs with a logical OR operation, you retain the highest sensitivity across spectral domains.
 The pipeline typically follows this sequence: